 The ultimate glory of the Christian still lies ahead.

-All Christians will “partake” of the glory of the Second Advent.
-This will be a day of great rejoicing.
-All the pain we face now will be over.
+The Second Advent will be a day of great rejoicing because our Lord will establish his kingdom on earth.
+This event will bring termination to all pain.
 We will see Jesus in all of his glory.
 What a day that will be!!